Act now to make the most of this year's allowances

 One way of doing this is to make gifts to your loved ones, taking advantage of an annual £3,000 gift allowance.
 Larger gifts are exempt from Inheritance Tax (IHT), as long as you live more than seven years from when you make the gift.

-Tax planning is complex, so talk to an NFU Mutual financial adviser.
-Together we’ll review your financial goals and help you to understand your options.
+Tax planning is complex, so talk to an NFU Mutual Financial Adviser.
+Together they’ll review your financial goals and help you to understand your options.